 A Scientific View of the World

-When a natural occurrence which was once considered supernatural is understood in the terms of natural causes and consequences, it has a scientific explanation.
+When a natural occurrence which was previously considered supernatural is understood in the terms of natural causes and consequences, it has a scientific explanation.
 For example, the flickering lights sometimes seen hovering over damp ground on still evenings or nights are commonly called Will-o'-the-wisp.
 This phenomena looks like a lamp or flame, and is sometimes said to move away if approached.
 A great deal of folklore surrounds the legend, such as the belief that the lights are lost souls or fairies attempting to lead travelers astray.
-However, science has offered several potential explanations for Will-o'-the-wisp from burning marsh gases to glowing fungi, or animals that glow in a similar way to lightning bugs.
+However, science has offered several potential explanations for Will-o'-the-wisp-- from burning marsh gases to glowing fungi, to animals that glow in a similar way to lightning bugs.

 Nature Can Be Understood

 In science, it is presumed that events in the universe happen in patterns that can be understood by careful study.
 Scientists believe that with the help of instruments that extend the human senses and our own careful observation and analysis, people can discover patterns in all of nature that can help us understand all facets of life, the world, and the universe.

 Scientists think of nature as a single system controlled by natural laws.
 Scientists strive to increase their understanding of the natural world by discovering natural laws.
 Laws of nature are expressed as scientific laws.
 A scientific law is a statement that describes what always happens under certain conditions in nature.